 Please note that the templates on this page must retain their header (ANU logo) and footer (CRICOS, ABN, unsubscribe link).
 Any secondary logos must be approved by the Director Marketing.

 Additionally, if using social media icons, please ensure social media icons for emails are used.
 If you require an icon that is not listed, please let us know and we can create it for you.

 Before editing any HTML emails

-HTML emails must be edited by someone who knows how to code in HTML, using a web editing package such as Dreamweaver or a plain text editor such as Notepad where you can see and edit the HTML code.
+HTML emails must be edited by someone who knows how to code in HTML, using a web editing package such as Dreamweaver (recommended) or Kompozer (free) where you can see and edit the HTML code.
 Editing the email in an email client such as Outlook or in Word will break the code.
 HTML email editing is a specialised skill.
-Marketing Office can provide you with training options and coding advice.

 These standards explain techniques to help ensure that your HTML emails will display as you intend and won't be blocked as spam.